Podcasts

 - Give Them An Argument

-- Ben Burgis takes a mostly academic and sometimes philosophical approach to current political affairs in the U.S. Solid show overall, though their counter-reactionary chatter often goes around in circles.
-I get that that's the point of the show, but I personally think right wing media never really says anything new, and unfortunately reactions to such media are unlikely to yield a novel outcome either.
+- Ben Burgis takes a mostly academic and sometimes philosophical approach to current political affairs in the U.S. It sometimes feels repetitive, but I also understand that that's the point of the show.
+Right wing media rarely produces anything novel, though they do make some wonderful blunders and mistakes, which are ripe for lampooning.

 - American Prestige

-- Derek Davison and Daniel Bessner's sarcasm is the only way I can follow current events around the world without being bored.
-Their interviews can get very academic (and therefore somnolent or sleep-inducing) depending on their guests, but I mostly keep up with their weekly news updates which are always informative.
-It's also depressing as hell, which is standard fare in today's world.
+- Derek Davison and Daniel Bessner's sarcasm is the only way I can keep up with current events around the world without becoming bored or too sad.
+Their interviews can get very academic depending on their guests, so I mostly pay attention to their weekly news updates.
+It's depressing, despite their best efforts to joke as much as possible.
+But simply describing world events often evokes such feelings.

 - Ones and Tooze